runicscribe/worldbuilding-docs/dae-machina/culture/individuals/index.md

 **Demographics:** Male Æl'daal

-**Appearance:** Pale Skin.
+**Description:** Pale Skin.
 Dark, straight hair short-cropped pointed beard.
 Born 34 AC.
 Son of a minor Free Cities noble.
 First cousing to the heir of Vindel, and 2nd cousin to Lord of Kenford.
 Grew up in an estate near vindel.
 Later, became a student at AoMMA.
 Eventually established his own tower somewhere north of the Free Cities.
 Ultimately became a lich.